mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 </div>
 ```

-The site is a smooth operator! 🎷
+The blog is a smooth operator. 🎷

 ## RSS Feed

-A lot of people prefer to get notified about updates in their RSS reader.

-Creating an RSS feed in SvelteKit is simple as creating an API endpoint that returns XML.
+Creating an RSS feed in SvelteKit is simple as creating an API endpoint that returns XML:

 ```ts:src/routes/rss.xml/+server.ts showLineNumbers
 import * as config from '$lib/config'